Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Abstract

 \section{Abstract}

 We present GTGraffiti, a graffiti painting system from Georgia Tech that tackles challenges in art, hardware, and human-robot collaboration.
 The problem of painting graffiti in a human style is particularly challenging and requires a system-level approach because the robotics and art must be designed around each other.
 The robot must be highly dynamic over a large workspace while the artist must work within the robot's limitations.
 Our approach consists of three stages: artwork capture, robot hardware, and planning \& control.
 We use motion capture to capture collaborator painting motions which are then composed and processed into a time-varying linear feedback controller for a cable-driven parallel robot (CDPR) to execute.
 In this work, we will describe the capturing process, the design and construction of a purpose-built CDPR, and the software for turning an artist's vision into control commands.
-Our work represents an important step towards faithfully recreating human graffiti artwork by demonstrating that we can reproduce artist motions up to 2m/s and 20m/s$^2$ within 9.3mm RMSE to paint artworks. \detail{Added material not in the original work is colored in red.}
+Our work represents an important step towards faithfully recreating human graffiti artwork by demonstrating that we can reproduce artist motions up to 2m/s and 20m/s$^2$ within 9.3mm RMSE to paint artworks. \detail{Changes to the submitted manuscript are colored in blue.}